Frivolous Units: Wider Networks Are Not Really That Wide: Methodology (Section 4)

 \subsection{Network Implementations}

-\textbf{ResNet18s for ImageNet:} We use the off-the-shelf models from~\cite{he2016deep}.
-They consisted of an initial convolution and batch norm followed by four building blocks (v1) layers, each with two blocks and a fully connected layer leading to a softmax output.
+\textbf{ResNet18s (ImageNet):} We use off-the-shelf models and the established training procedure from \citet{he2016deep}.
+They consisted of an initial convolution and batch normalization followed by four building blocks (v1) layers, each with two blocks and a fully connected layer leading to a softmax output.
 All kernel sizes in the initial layers and block layers were of size $7 \times 7$ and stride $2$.
 All activations were ReLU.
-In the 1x sized model, the convolutions in the initial and block layers used $64$, $64$, $128$, and $256$ filters respectively.
-We followed the standard training procedure.
-After Glorot initialization, we trained them for $90$ epochs with a default batch size of $256$ an initial default learning rate of $1$ which decayed by a factor of $10$ at epochs $30$, $60$, and $80$.
-Optimization was done with SGD using $0.9$ momentum.
-We used batch normalization, data augmentation with random cropping and flipping, and $0.0001$ weight decay.
+In the 1x-sized model, the convolutions in the initial and block layers used $64$, $64$, $128$, and $256$ filters respectively.
+After Glorot initialization~\cite{glorot2010understanding}, we trained them for $90$ epochs with a default batch size of $256$ and an initial default learning rate of $1$ which decayed by a factor of $10$ at epochs $30$, $60$, and $80$.
+Optimization was done with stochastic gradient descent using $0.9$ momentum.
+We used batch normalization, $0.0001$ weight decay, and data augmentation with random cropping and horizontal flipping.
+Results were generated using the ImageNet validation set of 50,000 images.

-\textbf{Inception-v3s for ImageNet:} We used the off-the-shelf models from~\cite{szegedy2016rethinking}.
+\textbf{Inception-v3s (ImageNet):} We used off-the-shelf models and the established training procedure from \citet{szegedy2016rethinking} following the established training procedure.
 For the sake of brevity, we will omit architectural details here.
-We followed the standard training procedure.
-After using a truncated normal initialization with $\sigma=0.1$, we trained them for $90$ epochs with a default batch size of $256$ and initial default learning rate of $1$ with an exponential decay of $4\%$ every $8$ epochs.
-Training was done for $90$ epochs on ImageNet.
-Optimization was done with the RMSProp optimizer.
-We used a weight decay of $0.00004$, augmentation with random cropping and flipping, and batch norm with $0.9997$ decay on the mean and an epsilon of 0.001 to avoid dividing by zero.
+After using a truncated normal initialization with $\sigma=0.1$, we trained these networks with a default batch size of $256$ and initial default learning rate of $1$ with an exponential decay of $4\%$ every $8$ epochs.
+Training was run for $90$ epochs on ImageNet using the RMSProp optimizer.
+We used a weight decay of $0.00004$, batch normalization using $0.9997$ decay on the mean and an $\epsilon$ of 0.001 to avoid dividing by zero, and augmentation using random cropping and horizontal flipping.
 Due to hardware constraints, we were not able to train 2x and 4x variants of the network (we used a dgx1 with 8x NVIDIA V100 GPUs 32GB).
-Instead, we trained the 1/4x-1x sizes along with versions of the network with 1/4x-4x sizes for a the "mixed 2: 35 x 35 x 288" layer only.
+Instead, we trained the 1/4x-1x sizes along with versions of the network with 1/4x-4x sizes for the "mixed 2: 35 x 35 x 288" layer only.
+We generate results using the ImageNet validation set of 50,000 images.